TwinTechSolutions/IVR-PHISHING-FRAMEWORK/README.md

 So twintech thought why not us ?
 It is intended to be used for red teaming professionals.

+WANT TO PENTEST YOUR ORGANISATION IVR AND SET UP AN CUSTOM CAMPAIGN FOR IVR PHISHING VISIT HTTPS://TWINTECHSOLUTIONS.IN

 Requirements:
 Uses twilio and python